-2.5 Suspected conflict of interest
+2.5 Reporting a suspected conflict of interest

-- 2.5.1 If a Councillor at a meeting reasonably believes, or reasonably suspects that another Councillor has a prescribed or declarable conflict of interest in a matter to be discussed at the meeting and has not informed the meeting about the interest, the Councillor must advise the Chairperson of the meeting, as soon as practicable, about their belief or suspicion, and the facts and circumstances that form the basis of the belief or suspicion. - 2.5.2 The Chairperson then should ask the Councillor with the suspected prescribed or declarable conflict of interest whether they do in fact have a prescribed or declarable conflict of interest.
-If that is the case, the Councillor must follow the respective procedures in item 2.3.3 or 2.4.3.
+- 2.5.1 If a Councillor at a meeting reasonably believes, or reasonably suspects that another Councillor has a personal interest that may be a prescribed or declarable conflict of interest in a matter to be (or is being) discussed at the meeting and has not informed the meeting about the interest, the Councillor must advise the Chairperson of the meeting, as soon as practicable, about their belief or suspicion, and the facts and circumstances that form the basis of the belief or suspicion. - 2.5.2 The Chairperson then should ask the Councillor with the suspected personal interest whether they do in fact have a prescribed or declarable conflict of interest in the matter.
+If that is the case, the Councillor must follow the respective procedures in item 2.3 or 2.4. - 2.5.3 If the councillor believes they do not have a conflict of interest, they must inform the meeting of that belief and their reasons for that belief. - 2.5.4 The non-conflicted councillors must then decide whether the councillor has a prescribed conflict of interest, a declarable conflict of interest or that the councillor does not have a prescribed or declarable conflict of interest in the matter.